COVID-19 Stimulus Checks

 - Correspondence from the IRS: The IRS will use information on your tax return filings for your check.
 They won’t be asking you for personal information.

-The rule of thumb: you do not need to provide anyone with any personal account information in order to receive your stimulus check.
+As a rule of thumb: you do not need to provide anyone with any personal account information in order to receive your stimulus check.